YueLiPicasso/OCanrenTutorial/Main/ascii_ctrl_db/README.md

 ### Formulae as Stream Builders

-Whatever the construction of a formula, it is always a stream builder as far as the operational semantics is concerned.
+Whatever the syntactic construction of a formula, it is always a stream builder as far as the operational semantics is concerned.
 A formula takes a substitution _subst<sub>in</sub>_ as input and returns a stream of substitutions as output: